These are the best places to travel this summer

 The vibe: slow and steady

 With stately Southern mansions and trees dripping with Spanish moss, Beaufort sits on Port Royal Island, one of the Sea Islands in South Carolina’s Lowcountry region.
-Founded in 1711, Beaufort is the state’s second-oldest city.
-Rich with culture, the town is home to a sizable Gullah population, an African-American community with uniquely well-preserved ties to its heritage.
+Founded in 1711, this the state’s second-oldest city.
+Rich with culture, Beaufort is home to a sizable Gullah population, an African-American community with uniquely well-preserved ties to its heritage.

 Planning a South Carolina road trip?
 Visit in May for the Gullah Festival, or take a hands-on approach to cultural learning with a cooking class at Gullah Grub.
 During a small-town getaway in Beaufort, visitors can also sign up for a workshop or attend a reading at the Pat Conroy Literary Center.
 For an offbeat experience, tour the Kazoobie Kazoo Factory, the only one of its kind still operating in the country today.
 Afterward, refuel with a shrimp burger from the Shrimp Shack, then check in for a stay at Anchorage 1770, an 18th-century mansion turned boutique inn.